f-dx/Awesome-Targeted-Individuals/README.md

 ## How does it work / The surface of attach

 Psychological warfare
+Surveillance and Privacy Violation
-Online Platforms AI Bubble
+Online Platforms and Global AI Bubble (Google, YouTube, Facebook, OpenAI...)
 Bioweapons / Diseases / GAS / Water
-Brain Altering / Brain Bio modifiers (Virus / Bacteria / Implants)
+Brain Altering / Brain Bio Modifiers (Virus / Bacteria / Implants)

 # Your AI Bubble